em4go/athletics-results-scrapper/README.md

 It will start a development server, which will be enough to try the app.
 After that, open your web browser and navigate to `localhost:8000` or `http://127.0.0.1:8000`.
 The URL will be showed in the command line.

+It is important to run the project from the folder where the `main.py` file is located.
+The same applies for the example code folder.

 ## How it works

 The principal URL is `/` (index), which includes a form and processes the pdf sent by the user.
 It will show an error if you send a non pdf file.
 If the pdf is not in RFEA results format (see example in the `/pdf`) folder, it will probably return a 0 element list (`[]`) as a response, which indiceates that there was no information scrapped.